We guide you during your degree journey and beyond

 Graduate Studies

-The graduate studies team assists all master’s, certificate, and doctoral programs with admission, enrollment, student record management, and graduation.
-It also serves as the liaison with the graduate school and SOE faculty regarding academic regulation policies and documents regarding special actions (late adding or dropping courses, leave of absence, incompletes, grade corrections, etc.) and coordinates the process for admission to degree candidacy and dissertation defense for doctoral students.
+The Graduate Student Studies team assists all master’s, certificate, and doctoral programs with admission, enrollment, student record management, and graduation.
+It also serves as the liaison with the VCU Graduate School and School of Education faculty regarding academic regulation policies and documents regarding special actions (late adding or dropping courses, leave of absence, incompletes, grade corrections, etc.) and coordinates the process for admission to degree candidacy and dissertation defense for doctoral students.
 If you need assistance or have questions, contact soeogs@vcu.edu.

-Career Advising Appointment: Our VCU Career Services can help you take your professional development to the next level.
-Whether you want to gain experience in your field through volunteering or job shadowing, search for student organizations or professional associations to connect with or plan for graduate school, we can help.
+VCU Career Services and your Career Advising Appointment: VCU Career Services helps take your professional development to the next level.
+Whether you want to gain experience in your field through volunteering or job shadowing, search for student organizations or professional associations to connect with or plan for graduate school, Career Services can help.

-Graduate Mentorship Program: This program gives graduate students an opportunity to develop mentoring skills as they share personal experiences with undergraduate participants.
+Graduate Mentorship Program: This program allows graduate students to develop mentoring skills as they share personal experiences with undergraduate participants.